ART, ON PURPOSE.

 WonderRoot is an arts organization that works to improve the cultural and social landscape of Atlanta through creative initiatives and community partnerships.
-The anchor of our organization is our Arts Center - a full-service facility that supports artists, offers public programming and brings diverse voices together to envision and activate a stronger Atlanta.

 We believe that social change is both a values system and a path of action: the belief that society isn't perfect and the understanding that we have the power to do something about it.
-We strive to affect change through the arts - a powerful vehicle for attracting attention, creating dialogue and changing perceptions.
+We affect change through the arts - a powerful vehicle for attracting attention, creating dialogue and changing perceptions.

 WonderRoot is an Atlanta-based nonprofit arts and service organization with a mission to unite artists and community to inspire positive social change.